How to choose the best Zendesk GPT bot in 2026

 Option 3: Using a third-party platform

-The third path, and often the most practical, is to use a specialized AI platform built to plug right into the tools you already use.
-This approach gives you the ease of a ready-made solution with the power of a custom build.
+The third path is to use a specialized AI platform built to enhance the tools you already use.
+This approach combines the ease of a ready-made solution with the flexibility of a custom build, all while keeping Zendesk at the heart of your support operation.

 Go live in minutes, not months

-The best third-party platforms are built to be self-serve.
+The best third-party platforms are built to be self-serve and easy to integrate.
 With eesel AI, for example, you can connect your Zendesk account with one click.
-There are no mandatory sales demos or long setup processes.
-You can sign up, point it to your knowledge sources, and have a bot ready to test in just a few minutes.
+It’s designed to work with your existing setup, allowing you to point it to your knowledge sources and have a bot ready for testing in just a few minutes.

-A huge advantage here is the ability to test with confidence. eesel AI's simulation mode lets you run your AI setup on thousands of your old tickets before a single customer ever talks to it.
-It gives you a data-backed forecast of how well it will perform, shows you exactly how the bot would have answered past questions, and helps you spot gaps in your knowledge base.
-This lets you see the potential return on your investment and tweak the bot's performance before it ever goes live.
+A major benefit is the ability to test with confidence. eesel AI's simulation mode allows you to run your AI setup on thousands of old tickets before a single customer ever talks to it.
+This provides a data-backed forecast of performance and helps you identify gaps in your knowledge base.

 Unifying your knowledge

-Think about what this makes possible.
-Your AI agent can pull troubleshooting steps from a developer's guide in Confluence for a technical support ticket.
-It can reference the official return policy from a Google Doc for a policy question.
-You can even set up an internal bot in Slack to help new hires get up to speed by pulling answers from all your scattered documents.
-It brings all your information together to provide one, unified answer.
+This allows your AI agent to pull troubleshooting steps from a developer's guide in Confluence or a policy from a Google Doc, all while operating within the Zendesk ecosystem.
+You can even set up an internal bot in Slack to help your own team find answers quickly across all your documents.

 Test with confidence and control costs